 The City of Mission Viejo Heritage Committee invites you to view the Heritage House exhibit about the history of this land that is now called Mission Viejo.
 The Heritage House is normally open the 2nd Saturday of the month or by appointment and located at Melinda Park, 28951 Melinda Road, on the corner of Melinda Road and Santa Margarita Parkway.
-At one time, Rancho Mission Viejo was part of a 200,000-acre land grant given in 1845 to John Forster.
+At one time, Rancho Mission Viejo was part of a 200,000-acre land grant given in 1845 to John Forster and Richard O'Neill.
 To learn more or to schedule a tour call 949-470-8488 and a committee member will lead you and/or your group on a historical journey.
 All ages are welcome!

 Contact Us with Your Local History Questions

 Have a question about the history of Mission Viejo, or need help with some research?
 Contact us via email at email@example.com or give us a call at (949) 830-7100, extension 5110.